infobloxopen/terraform-provider-bloxone/docs/data-sources/dhcp_fixed_addresses.md

 - `id` (String) The resource identifier.
 - `inheritance_assigned_hosts` (Attributes List) The list of the inheritance assigned hosts of the object. (see [below for nested schema](#nestedatt--results--inheritance_assigned_hosts))
 - `parent` (String) The resource identifier.
+- `tags_all` (Map of String) The tags for the fixed address in JSON format including default tags.
 - `updated_at` (String) Time when the object has been updated.
 Equals to _created_at_ if not updated after creation.

 <a id="nestedatt--results--dhcp_options"></a>